Welcome to our online Parent Packet!

 - EHS Lingo

-We recommend MBS Direct’s Fast Pass Ordering, which will bring up every required book for each course in which your student is enrolled.
+We recommend MBS Direct’s Fast Pass Ordering, which will bring up all required books for each course in which your student is enrolled.
 With each selection you may choose new or used books.
 Your order will be packed within one business day and shipped via UPS to your home.

 The required summer reading is also available for purchase through MBS Direct and may be found under Summer Programs.
 Summer reading books are also available in the Campus Store.